-Think about all the long-term improvements you want to accomplish in your Procurement department: implementing the latest procurement technology, transforming your team into high-performers through excellent training, building strategic relationships with other departments, improving key performance indicators, and all the other projects that you wish you had the time to do.
+Think about all the long-term improvements you want to accomplish in your Procurement department: implementing the latest procurement technology, transforming your team into high-performers through excellent training, building strategic relationships with other departments, improving the key performance indicators you use, and all the other projects that you wish you had the time to do.

 Sure, those things were important.
 They demanded attention.
 That can't be argued.
 However, it should be clear that if these things have prevented those Procurement departments from making progress on their long-term improvements, they have allowed the strategic to become victim to the tactical.

 One may say, "Tactical?
 What do you mean tactical?
 Solving these problems may have prevented those companies from going out of business!
 Those are strategic issues!"

 But characterizing those issues as strategic is actually a mistake.
 A common mistake.
 And if you've characterized these types of issues as strategic – and worthy of interrupting work on your key goals – it might be a telltale sign that you should strongly consider separating your Procurement department's strategic assignments from its tactical assignments.

 Many procurement professionals associate the word "strategic" with the word "important" and the word "tactical" with the word "unimportant."
 That is not an appropriate dichotomization of those two words.

 All of the examples described earlier – the rejected Chinese shipment, the late supplier deliveries, and the out-of-business supplier – are examples of tactical procurement issues.
 Important tactical procurement issues, but tactical procurement issues nonetheless.